 - Red Sox Baseball in the Days of Ike and Elvis, American Society of Baseball Research, Phoenix, AZ—2012

 - BRAVES FIELD: Memorable Moments At Boston’s Lost Diamond, American Society of Baseball Research, Phoenix, AZ—2012

 - Boston Baseball (1992-1995)

 - SABR: The Baseball Research Journal

-The contents of bostonbaseballhistory.com today represent the beginning of a long-term commitment to the preservation of Boston’s baseball memories.
-We hope you will return in the future to enjoy features on the history of Opening Days in Boston over the years, memories of the Boston Braves and the Hearst Sandlot Classic .
+The contents of bostonbaseballhistory.com represent a long-term commitment to the preservation of Boston’s baseball memories.
+We hope you will return in the future to enjoy many features on the Boston Red Sox, our history of Opening Days in Boston over the years, memories of the Boston Braves, and the Hearst Sandlot Classic .

 Thank you again for finding us and we welcome your feedback and ideas for future feature articles.
 Please click here to share your thoughts.

 Sadly my dear friend Frank Sullivan passed away January 16, 2016.
 Frank was a native of southern California, pitched for the Boston Red Sox from 1953 to 1960.
 He also pitched for the Philadelphia Phillies (1961-1962) and the Minnesota Twins in 1963.
 Frank was selected to the American League All-Star team in 1955 and in 1956, and he was inducted into the Boston Red Sox Hall of Fame in 2008.